-I can understand the allure of these products.
+I can understand the allure of diet pills.
 If we can design medicines that are effective for everything from cancer to erectile dysfunction, what's so implausible about a diet pill that would increase metabolism and burn fat?

 All animal life exists through the conversion of matter into energy.
 This conversion relies on a cocktail of enzymes that use biochemical reactions to unlock the energy stored within food.
 The enzymes that mammals prefer work best within a very specific set of conditions.
 The process of maintaining these internal conditions is called homeostasis.